aholtsberg/Molysynth/README.md

 The design choice here is to develop it like it resides in the HothouseExamples source tree.
-But actually, you don't have to download _any_ other sorce code.
+But actually, you don't have to download _any_ other source code.
 This repo is totally self sufficient until you actually want to put the code on a DSP.
 You can just enjoy developing off-line without any dependencies.